knime/webapps-common/asvs.md

 [^5.2.3]: Does not apply here, since there is not direct communication with any mail server (e.g., SMTP or IMAP).

 [^5.2.4]: Checked by Sonar rule [S5334](https://rules.sonarsource.com/java/RSPEC-5334/) for Java programs and [S1523](https://rules.sonarsource.com/javascript/RSPEC-1523/) for JavaScript.
-There are checked exceptions:
-    * GenericEchartsView: Both view and dialog are sandboxed within an iframe.

 [^5.2.5]:
     * TextView: Sanitization takes place after flow variable template replacement.